 Celebrating Twenty Years

 In 1989, we started selling our very first teas.
 (We still carry them today- Ban-cha, Twig, Oolong, and Premium Japanese Green.)
-Lots of things have changed since then.
-We have more teas now, a bigger space, and fancier machines, but we still have the same mission that we did when we started: to provide high quality teas while continuing to lead the tea industry towards more social responsibility and environmental sustainability.
+Twenty years later, we have more teas, a bigger space, and fancier machines, but we still have the same mission that we did when we started: to provide high quality teas while continuing to lead the tea industry towards more social responsibility and environmental sustainability.

 We started because we knew there was something missing in the market.
 Even the so-called “natural” teas at the time were just a product of conventional agriculture, with all of the pesticides and herbicides used in any major industrial crop.
 Although organic food was still a far-away concept for most people, we thought it was important to commit ourselves to the movement from our first step.
 Our commitment to the environment has been at the heart of every decision we make as a company.
 In the past twenty years we’ve been at the forefront of environmental standards in the tea industry, with such innovations as eliminating staples from our Original line of teas to offsetting all our electricity use with Renewable Energy Certificates.
 We make sure that our teabags are made from unbleached material, that our boxes are made from 100% recycled paperboard, and that no PVdC is used in our packaging.